-The account opening is user-friendly and fully digital.
-On the negative side, the process is slow: approval took over three days for us.
+The account opening process is fully digital and easy to launch.
+On the negative side, the overall process is slow; approval took us more than three days.

 The three steps of LYNX account opening:

-- Provide your trading experience and fill out a test on your financial knowledge.
+- Add info about your trading experience and fill out a questionnaire on your financial knowledge.

-- Verify your identification and residency.
-You can upload a national ID or passport to verify yourself.
-Bank statements are accepted for residency verification.
+- Verify your identity and residency.
+Upload a national ID or passport to verify your identity; bank statements are accepted as proof of residency.

 Deposit and withdrawal

-You can fund your account in many base currencies and there is also one free withdrawal per month.
-However, you can only use bank transfer and the process is not user-friendly.
+You can fund your account in many base currencies, and you have one free withdrawal per month.
+The only method offered is bank transfer.

 |• Several account base currencies|